angular/angular/aio/content/guide/npm-packages.md

 ## Related information

-By default, the Angular CLI build process bundles into a single file just the few "vendor" library files that your application actually needs.
+ For information about how the Angular CLI handles packages see the following guides:

-The browser downloads this bundle, not the original package files.
+ * [Building and serving](guide/build) describes how packages come together to create a development build.

-See [Deployment](guide/deployment) to learn more.
+ * [Deployment](guide/deployment) describes how packages come together to create a production build.